 A detailed and organized knowledge base allows you to create a consistent level of service for your clients and vendor partners.

 The outline below gives you an idea of the categories to use when creating an internal knowledge base.
-The content shown below are blog posts.
+The content shown below are blog posts and resources.
 For your business, you would include information specific to your team and clients.

 3 Tips to End a Client Relationship

 5 Email Mistakes to Avoid for a Better Client Experience

 How to Respond to Client Refusing to Pay for Services